CrispyDrone/BWSort/Main/ReplayParser.ReplaySorter.UI/README.md

 ![Choose a directory, and discover replays.](./images/help/parse-tab-step01.png)

-You can repeatedly import replays from directories and they will show up in the listbox at the bottom of the screen with a yellow box in front of them.
+You can repeatedly import replays from directories and they will show up in the listbox at the bottom of the screen.
+You can remove replays you don't want to parse by right clicking on them and choosing "Remove file".
+You can see that all the replays have a yellow box in front of them.
 This means these replays are waiting to be parsed.
-Next, click on parse and wait til all replays have been parsed.
-Once it's finished, if the replay has been parsed successfully it will show a green box in front of it, otherwise a red box.
+Next, click on parse and wait until all replays have been parsed.
+Once this finishes, a green box will indicate success, whereas a red box will indicate a failure to parse the replays.

 ![Parse replays, and receive feedback in the form of a green or red box.](./images/help/parse-tab-step02.png)